 Over time, the oversized postcard-like mailer and digital coupon with an eye-popping purple-blue border and font blaring “20% off in-store or online” developed a cult following and became a successful marketing strategy to lure in repeat shoppers, said Flickinger.

-The coupon became so synonymous with the home goods chain that it gained a nickname – “Big Blue,” according to a New York Times report.
-And then it grew into a pop culture reference as celebrities and late-night talk show hosts popped it into their on-air conversations, the report said.
+The “Big Blue” coupons became a pop culture reference as celebrities and late-night talk show hosts popped it into their on-air conversations.